johnmoxon/johnmoxon.github.io/_posts/2021-02-12-tracking-my-own-product-journey-part-1.md

 ---
 ## Writing GPS

 1. What is your business goal - care about what you're writing - *I can show that I manage product and think about how to build and iterate on that product.
-Start small iterate, lean startup way*
+Start small iterate, lean startup way.*

+   > *To put it another way this post is about, motivation, starting something, building experience in product-management*
 2. Reframe - put your reader into it, ask "so what" repeatedly.
 Express your reframed idea + put this say the top.
 This is where you are headed - *So what? can people learn from my product journey and apply to their own projects*

+   > *My reader is involved in product management or product development, or they have a product or project they have in some state of initial progress.
+So what?*
+   >
+   > *They know they could achieve something, they are excited about the prospect, but something is stopping them - so what*
+   >
+   > *This article will propose simple steps and small changes to make sure that it gets done.*
 3. Seek out data that backs up your main idea.
 Don't discount your own experience - *Lean startups, what else?*

+   > *Leader with no title*\
+   > Lean Startup\
+   > Power of Habit
 4. Organise.
 What structure helps communicate your point?
 Some options are a list, a how-to guide, and a client narrative. - *A client narrative I think for this one, this will be a series and this is really the short setup.*
 5. Write to one person.
 Imagine the one person you're helping and wrote to them.
 Use 'you' not they/people/them - *The one person is a product manager tasked with developing a successful product*
 6. Produce the first ugly draft. - show up and throw up.
 Hey the ideas out don't worry about structure/spelling.
 Just get it down